yiisoft/yii2-jui/docs/guide/assets-setup.md

 ## Using asset-packagist repository

-You can setup [asset-packagist.org](https://asset-packagist.org) as package source for the Bootstrap assets.
+You can setup [asset-packagist.org](https://asset-packagist.org) as package source for the JQuery UI assets.

 In the `composer.json` of your project, add the following lines: